Chitra (art): The painting

 These six limbs are arranged stylistically in two ways.
 First as a set of compound (Rupa-bhedah and Varnika-bhanda), a set of joining (middle two yojnam), and a set of single words (Pramanani and Sadrsyam).
 Second, states Victor Mair, the six limbs in this Hindu text are paired in a set of differentiation skills (first two), then a pair of aesthetic skills, and finally a pair of technical skills.
-These limbs parallel the 12th-century Six principles of Chinese painting of Xie He.refn|group=note|The Hua Chi of Teng Ch'un, a 12th-century Chinese text, mentions the Buddhist temple of Nalanda with frescoes about the Buddha painted inside.
+These limbs parallel the 12th-century Six principles of Chinese painting of Xie He.
+(Note: The Hua Chi of Teng Ch'un, a 12th-century Chinese text, mentions the Buddhist temple of Nalanda with frescoes about the Buddha painted inside.
 It states that the Indian Buddhas look different from those painted by Chinese, as the Indian paintings have Buddha with larger eyes, their ears are curiously stretched and the Buddhas have their right shoulder bare.
 It then states that the artists first make a drawing of the picture, then paint a vermilion or gold colored base.
 It also mentions the use of ox-glue and a gum produced from peach trees and willow juice, with the artists preferring the latter.
-According to Coomaraswamy, the ox-glue in the Indian context mentioned in the Chinese text is probably the same as the recipe found in the Sanskrit text Silparatna, one where the base medium is produced from boiling buffalo skin in milk, followed by drying and blending process.
+According to Coomaraswamy, the ox-glue in the Indian context mentioned in the Chinese text is probably the same as the recipe found in the Sanskrit text Silparatna, one where the base medium is produced from boiling buffalo skin in milk, followed by drying and blending process.)
 (Note: This process of producing a gelatinous paste for the base of wall paintings is explained in the Chitrakala chapter of the Manasollasa.
 This text suggests adding little amounts of colors to this lepana paste depending on what will be painted on top, and that such a base reduces fading or pealing over time.)

 The six limbs in Jayamangala likely reflect the earliest and more established Hindu tradition for chitra.
 This is supported by the Chitrasutras found in the Vishnudharmottara Purana.
 They explicitly mention pramanani and lavanya as key elements of a painting, as well as discuss the other four of the six limbs in other sutras.
 The Chitrasutra chapters are likely from about the 4th or 5th-century.
 Numerous other Indian texts touch upon the elements or aspects of a chitra.
 For example, the Aparajitaprccha states that the essential elements of a painting are: citrabhumi (background), the rekha (lines, sketch), the varna (color), the vartana (shading), the bhusana (decoration) and the rasa (aesthetic experience).